jlyonsmith/stampver/README.md

 The tool is based around the following version numbers:

-- Major, minor, patch are numbers that increases by one for each major, minor or patch release.
+- `major`, `minor` and `patch` are numbers that increase by one for each major, minor or patch release
-- Build is a number based on the current date in a sortable year, month, day order.
+- `build` is a number based on the current date in a sortable year, month, day order
-- Revision is a number that increases by one for each build done on the build date.
+- `revision` is a number that increases by one for each build done on the build date
-- Sequence is just a number that increases by one whenever you tell it too (mostly used by Android apps)
+- `sequence` is just a number that increases by one whenever you tell it too (mostly used by Android apps)

 This means the tool supports [Semantic Versioning](https://semver.org/) out of the box, but it can also support other types of versioning.

-The tool works using a single `version.jso5` file in the root of your project.
+The tool works using a single `version.json5` file in the root of your project.
 In that file you place:

 1. Version information.
 2. Other information like copyrights, project starting years, etc..
 3. A list of files to update
-4. A list of regular expressions to search and replace versions in those files.
+4. A list of regular expression based search and replacements to use to update version numbers in the list of files.

 ## Getting Started